-Lamp canopy supports (Figure 3-12) are two long metal brackets that are secured to the two pilaster strips on the same side of the chamber.
-The lamp canopy then simply slides onto the brackets and is connected to control and power receptacles on the right side of the chamber interior.
-Control and power cables are color coded and equipped with unique connector plugs (Figure 3-12).
+(Figure 3-20) Lamp Canopy Supports are two long metal brackets that are secured to pilaster strips on the sides of the chamber.
+The Lamp Canopy slides onto the brackets and is connected to control and power receptacles on the right side of the chamber interior.
+Control and power cables are color coded and equipped with unique connector plugs.

-Light Canopy Control - Four small receptacles are used to control the lighting fixtures.
+3.10.1 Light Canopy Control

+Up to four lighting fixtures are plugged into the four small receptacles to control those fixtures.
 The small plugs are mated with these receptacles and then pushed snugly together.